25 eco-friendly Christmas tips

 Buying a potted tree with roots allows you to grow it outside and use it again next year, reducing its environmental impact and costing you less.
 But be warned - they require some looking after and you'll need a big pot.
 Read these expert tips on caring for Christmas trees in pots.

-4. Recycling cut trees
+4. Recycling real trees

 5. Tree rental

 Forever Green Christmas Trees deliver around South Essex but are prepared to do deliveries further afield if you call them up (07854 437 224).

-8. Free gifts
+8. Eco-friendly gifts

 Why spend if you don’t have to?
+Pledge to do something nice instead.
 Free Christmas Gift Cheques are a lovely way of making your time the thing that counts.

 A turkey on the table doesn’t have to be a seasonal inevitability.
 Here are some festive food tips to help you shop and cook for a planet-friendly feast.

-10. Vegetarian recipes
+11. Vegetarian recipes

-11. Vegan recipes
+12. Vegan recipes

-12. Organic meat
+13. Organic meat

 If you indulge in seasonal excesses, why not eat less meat before Christmas to make up for it?
 Eating less but better meat would be a great New Year’s resolution.
 Read our ideas for making a roast chicken (or turkey) last a week.

 Transforming leftovers can be a great way to create new meals, save money and cut waste.
 Try Love your leftovers, or the BBC Good Food leftovers recipes - or challenge your family to suggest recipes with whatever ingredients you’ve got in the fridge.
 Classic winter dishes like turkey pie and bubble and squeak are perfect for making the most of your leftovers, not to mention Brussels sprout curry.

-14. Cut food waste
+15. Cut food waste

 Choose food that is light on packaging or loose.
 If you have too many leftovers, see what you can freeze.
-If you still have too much, why not donate to an elderly neighbour, local food bank or soup kitchen.
+If you still have too much, why not donate to an elderly neighbour, local food bank or soup kitchen?
 Compost any other waste.

-15. Mulled wine
+16. Mulled wine

 Christmas decorations, present wrapping and cards add a touch of flair, colour and personality to the Christmas period.
-But experts estimate that paper waste over the Christmas period is equivalent to 5-12 million litres of biofuel – enough to power a bus to go to the moon 20 times.
+But experts estimate that paper waste over this time is equivalent to 5-12 million litres of biofuel – enough to power a bus to go to the moon 20 times.

-17. Cut your card footprint
+18. Cut your card footprint

 1.5 billion Christmas cards are thrown away by UK residents each year according to Imperial College researchers.

 E-cards are increasingly popular for good reason.
 They cut your carbon footprint, save trees and save money - see Friends of the Earth free e-cards.

 If you prefer to buy cards, take a look at our eco-friendly Christmas cards.

-18. Crafty Christmas
+19. Crafty Christmas

 From baked Christmas decorations to matchbox baubles, try these Christmas craft ideas.

-Looking for eco friendly and Fairtrade Christmas decorations?
+Looking for eco-friendly and Fairtrade Christmas decorations?
 Our favourites include Christmas stockings made from recycled sari fabric, felt dove and robin decorations, recycled sari bunting, distressed glass baubles and a cloth advent calendar kit.

 Who says you have to spend money to have fun?
 Here are some fun and free things to do on Boxing Day with zero cost to the environment.

-20. Parlour games
+21. Parlour games

-21. Festival winter walks
+22. Festival winter walks

-The Ramblers is a great resource if you're looking for local walking groups or routes.
+The Ramblers website is a great resource if you're looking for local walking groups or routes.
 Alternatively visit The Canal and Rivers Trust for information about frosty walks along Britain’s beautiful waterways and canals.

-22. The National Trust
+23. The National Trust

 The National Trust offers a full calendar of festive activities and events at Christmas, in some of Britain’s most stunning homes and sites.

-23. Getting around
+24. Getting around

 Make Christmas travel greener by sharing shopping trips and lifts with friends and family.
 Use public transport, or shop online and get bulk deliveries.

-24. Get on your bike
+25. Get on your bike